We had an excellent question in our MasterOps Community recently:

 Personally, I like the campaign name to contain the month and year the campaign kicked off, an abbreviation for the type, and a unique description.
 It doesn’t have to be super detailed because I’ll use the description to fill in the blanks, but I want to know if the campaign has the right campaign type value and campaign member response codes just by looking at the campaign name.

-If I’m creating a campaign for forms that are semi-permanent, like a “Contact Us” form, I still use the date the form first went live in the title.
+If I’m creating a campaign for semi-permanent forms, like a “Contact Us” form, I still use the date the form first went live in the title.
 This helps me differentiate the versions and see which version worked best so I can use the same format on different forms throughout the website (if appropriate).

 For example:

-My team uses the initials of the campaign type, so I know that if I select the second campaign, this will show me the results for a Demo Signup (DS) form on the Contact Us page that kicked off on March 2021.
+My team uses the initials of the campaign type, so I know if I select the second campaign, this will show me the results for a Demo Signup (DS) form on the Contact Us page that kicked off in March 2021.